NiftyLeague/ftso-feed-value-provider/docs/health-endpoints.md

 - At least one data source is healthy OR successful aggregation is occurring
 - Ensures the system can actually serve real data to users

-**Use Case**: Kubernetes readiness probes, load balancer health checks, deployment validation
+**Use Case**: Kubernetes readiness probes and load balancer health checks.
+It ensures the instance can do its job before receiving traffic.

 ---